 Not feeling too comfortable with love handles, belly bulge, or an ever-present muffin top?
-Fortunately, a ketogenic diet can reprogram your metabolism and help you shift gears — so that you burn fat for fuel.
+Fortunately, a ketogenic diet can reprogram your metabolism and help you shift gears — so that you.
 While cutting out carbs and eating more fat sounds easy enough, not every bite is created equal.
 Quality matters.
 And this ketogenic diet food list will help you discern the good from the not-so-good.

 Let fat steal the show